 During our first tour of St. Kitts we passed St. George's Anglican Church.
 According t our tour guide the original church on this spot was built by Jesuits in the late 1600's.
 It was burned down and replaced in the early 1700's.
 Over the years it has been damaged by hurricanes, fires and even earthquakes and is currently being restored yet again.
 My wife calles it the Little Church that could since they never seem to give up on it despite the damage.

 Romney Manor Gardens

-One of our stops on our local tour of the area was Romney Manor and its gardens.
+One of our stops on our first local tour of the area was Romney Manor and its gardens.
 The gardens at Romney Manor were absolutely beautiful.
-The gardens were quite lush with a colorful and interesting mix of different flora and fauna.
+The gardens were quite lush with a colorful and an interesting mix of different flora and fauna.

 In particular; we enjoyed the 400 year old Saman tree and Traveller's Palm.
 There were several benches for sitting back and enjoying the gardens as well as a look out point in which to see the old stone furnance from the sugar cane processing days.

 We love visiting lush gardens and learning about the local flora and fauna.
 This was a lovely spot on teh property that we enjoyed quite thoroughly.